avct/uasurfer/README.md

 #### Browser Version

-Browser version returns an `unint8` of the correct top-level version attribute of the User-Agent String.
+Browser version returns an `unint8` of the major version attribute of the User-Agent String.
 For example Chrome 45.0.23423 would return `45`.
-The intention is to support math operators with versions, such as Chrome version >23.
+The intention is to support math operators with versions, such as "do XYZ for Chrome version >23".

 Unknown version is returned as `0`.